BenjaM0708/HTML-CSS-Challenges/zoo-css-challenge/README.md

 You have been hired by a zoo to build a website.

 I’ve done the first part but it is full of mistakes.
 It’s your job to fix them.
 The client has sent over a list of alterations and recommendations that they want to fix the site with.

 You are encouraged to use Google to help you find the answers to these problems.

 ## 1) Introduction

 First of all, we don’t want the logo to have a purple border.
 The logo has an ID of logo, make sure this has no border.
+CHECK

 The first section has a class name of ‘introduction’.
 Give this section a white background.
 Add a paragraph to this section with the following text: